thiagoambiel/LightningDiTLoRA/README.md

 - **More than 21.8× faster** convergence with **VA-VAE** and **LightningDiT** than original DiT!

-- **Surpass DiT （FID=2.11） with only 8 GPUs in 10 hours**.
+- **Surpass DiT with FID=2.11 with only 8 GPUs in about 10 hours**.
 Let's make diffusion transformers research more affordable!

 ## 📰 News